The VAST Data Platform comes to Media, and the Enterprise, with SMB

 Multi-protocol access will also simplify workflows for our media and entertainment customers.
 Animators can perform their 3D modeling in Houdini or Maya on PCs and save their data to an SMB share, where the render farm of Linux servers mounting the animator’s output folder via NFS.

 Broadcasters can edit on PCs and Macs, have their transcoding servers read the results, and feed the CDN behind their video-on-demand OTT (Over The Top) network without the delays, and duplicates, created by moving assets between dedicated storage systems for each stage in the workflow.

 To be truly universal, storage has to deliver all-flash performance.
 So we made sure that our SMB implementation delivered all the performance OUR users would surely ask for.
-Performance is after all a key part of the Universal Storage vision.
+Performance is after all a key part of the VAST Data Platform vision.
 Here, version 3.0 delivers single stream performance fast enough to playback and edit the biggest 4K UHD files (500MB/s for a single connection) scaling to aggregate bandwidth in the 100s of GB/s all for less than other vendors charge for scale-out NAS using HDDs.

 VAST Builds Protocols In-House

 SMB is a lot more complex than NFS or S3 because, unlike those protocols, SMB is stateful.
 Each NFS or S3 HTTP request stands alone, but an SMB server has to maintain a lot of state information about every file any user has open, the including file and byte-range locks those users have on files and more.